Cheeth5/Labib-Bot/README.md

 - Fine-tuned YOLOv11-pose model for littering detection
 - Trained on 10,000+ pose samples (~76% accuracy)
 - Edge inference on Jetson Xavier
+## 📄 License
+This is a proprietary project owned by PlastiFind.
+All rights reserved.

 ![5Untitled](https://github.com/user-attachments/assets/4ade1eee-f89a-4a6b-b3f4-a0b67f62c5f5)